Founder and Director

-Thomas A Kerns, The Little Book of Youth Climate Courts: How You Can Host a Human Rights Trial for Peopl and Planet, current writing project
+Thomas A Kerns, Youth Climate Courts: How You Can Host a Human Rights Trial for Peopl and Planet, due out from Routledge, October 2021.

 Thomas A Kerns and Kathleen Dean Moore, editors, Bearing Witness: The Human Rights Case Against Fracking and Climate Change, Oregon State University Press, 2021

 “‘The Declaration on Human Rights and Climate Change’: A New Legal Tool for Global Policy Change,” Kirsten Davies, et al, Journal of Human Rights and the Environment (8.2), K Davies, S Adelman, A Grear, C Magallanes, T Kerns, S Rajan, 2017

 “An International Tribunal on the Human Rights Impacts of Fracking: Structure, Grounding and Purposes,” Tom Kerns, in New Frontiers in Environmental Constitutionalism, pp 48-61 United Nations Environment Programme, May 2017

 "Schopenhauer’s Mitleid: Environmental Outrage and Human Rights," Chapter 8 in Thought, Law, Rights and Action in the Age of Environmental Crisis, A Grear and E Grant (eds), Elgar, 2015; first published (2013) 5/3 Oñati Socio-Legal Series 931–52.

 "A Human Rights Impact Assessment of Hydraulic Fracturing in the United Kingdom," A Grear, E Grant, T Kerns, K Morrow, D Short, commissioned by the Bianca Jagger Human Rights Foundation, 2014